AndrewRathbun/KAPE-EZToolsAncillaryUpdater/.github/ISSUE_TEMPLATE/FeatureRequest.md

+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: enhancement
+assignees: AndrewRathbun
+---

 **Script Info**

 From your KAPEUpdate.log file, please paste the first few lines that display the script name, hash, etc. For example: